 The information above was last checked on 1/24/23.
 Remember to review the latest COVID-19 travel safety regulations for your train from Amsterdam to Frankfurt am Main as this information can change.

 The restriction level for your return train to Amsterdam, Netherlands from Frankfurt am Main is: Unrestricted.

 International entry is allowed for: Entry is unrestricted for citizens and permanent residents of Germany

 The government of Netherlands has imposed these measures to reduce the spread of COVID-19:

-Last checked on 1/20/22.
-We do our best to keep this information up to date, but regulations can change so please double check the latest COVID-19 travel safety regulations ahead of your train to Amsterdam from Frankfurt am Main here.
+Last checked on 1/9/23.
+Remember to check the latest COVID-19 travel safety regulations for your train to Amsterdam from Frankfurt am Main closer to your date of departure here here.

-There are a few train stations in Amsterdam to start your route from including Amsterdam Centraal and Amsterdam Sloterdijk.
-In Frankfurt am Main you have a few train station options to choose from for your arrival including Frankfurt (M) Flughafen Regionalbf, Frankfurt Main Ost and Frankfurt am Main - Stadion.
+When departing from Amsterdam, you have various train station options to start your route from including Amsterdam Centraal, Amsterdam Sloterdijk and Amsterdam Amstel.
+When arriving in Frankfurt am Main, you can end your journey in train stations like Frankfurt (M) Flughafen Regionalbf, Frankfurt Main Ost and Frankfurt am Main - Stadion.